archco/element-util/docs/util-methods.md

 ## addListener

-Add event listener for each item.
+Add event listener for each element.

 - Syntax